Landscape, oceans and humans

 The ocean has the capacity to spring some very nasty surprises on us.
 The impacts we cause can rebound on us.
 That is when we will really feel our frailty.

-Events such as the East Coast floods in England in 1953 – still the worst natural disaster in British history – may be due to natural variability.
+Events such as the East Coast floods in England in 1953 – other than epidemics, still the worst natural disaster in British history – may be due to natural variability.

 But we are only aggravating the risks.
 For example, climate change is raising sea levels.
 The Thames Barrier is closed many times each year now – and is coming within inches of being over-topped.